When is the best time to visit Peru?

 Located in the Andes Mountains, northwest of the city of Cuzco, Machu Picchu was likely built sometime around the mid-15th-16th century by the Incas.
 This ancient mountain fortress contains a palace, temples and other significant city buildings for the Inca population who resided in this archaeological phenomenon.

 Best time to visit Lima

 The best time to visit Lima, the capital city of Peru, is between December to March when the coastal climate is at its best.
-Temperatures sit around 86°F and the city is alive with bars, notable restaurants, concerts, and cultural events.
-Things to do in Lima include strolling through the Museum of Art (MALI), meandering through the Bosque El Olivar (Olive Tree Forest), and sightseeing along the Pacific coastal pathway known as the malecón.
+Temperatures sit around 30 degrees Celsius and the city is alive with bars, notable restaurants, concerts and cultural events.
+Things to do in Lima include strolling through the Museum of Art (MALI), meandering through the Bosque El Olivar (Olive Tree Forest) and sightseeing along the Pacific coastal pathway known as the malecón.

 However, don’t let the weather and seasonal fog that rolls in from June to August keep you away.
 There are plenty of festivals and fun-filled adventures to be had during the other times of the year, including the Lima Pride Week (around June to July) and the Mistura Food Fair in September.

 Visit Cuzco between June to August for the best weather in the mountainous climate region and delight in the wonders of the ancient world.
 Cuzco’s elevation sits at around 3,399 metres above sea level so it’s best to visit during the dry season to avoid the heavy rainfall and snow that accompanies the wetter months.